Mutaz-alshreef/onshape/README.md

 2. Ask the owner to share the document link with edit/view permissions.
 3. Open the document in your browser and start exploring or modifying.

-## 📬 Contact

-For questions or collaboration, feel free to open an issue or reach out directly.

----

-> ⚙️ Made with ❤️ using Onshape.